AceARK/TriviaGame/README.md

 Trivia Game with AJAX
 ----------------------------

-Basic Trivia game with the following additional features:
+Basic Trivia game using timer (setTimeout and setInterval) with the following additional features:

 - AJAX call to opentdb for questions.